CameronFox01/myWebsite/myWebsite/README.md

 + University
 + Contact Page

+### Idea for Overall Projects
++ A quote, or Bible verse at the end of each page at the bottom.
++ Find a design style to continue in the header for all pages to make them match.

 ### Break down of each Section
 #### Home Page
 The **Home Page** will be what the user see's when they first enter the website.
 It is also where they will be taken back to after a submition has been made.
 It will give a break down as to what the website is about and it will explain each sections with a hyper link to connect to each page of the website.